dudung/notes/content/posts/25/c/36-js-for-fun-2.md

 {{</* /script/runner */>}}
 ```

 Notic that `draw()` function is the center of this example, where it obtains information from input (`textarea`), process it, and show the result on output (`canvas`).
 In the function there is `circle()` for drawing circle.
-Functions for drawing another shapes can be added.
+Functions for drawing another shapes can be added if necessary.

+## alternative
+For drawing shapes there is other alternative using SVG with XML elements.
+Each approach has different strengths and weaknesses to considered [^gpt-4o].
+Learning curve for Canvas and SVG is determined by the user’s programming knowledge and markup structure [^delighth_2023].

+## closing
+Two examples using JS in a Hugo post has been presented, where all using `textarea` as input, `button` as trigger, and another element for output (another `textarea` or `canvas`).

 ## refs
+[^delighth_2023]: Gabriel Delight, "SVG Vs. Canvas: A Comparison", Medium 2 May 2023, url https://medium.com/p/1b58e6c84326 [20250314].
+[^gpt-4o]: GPT-4o, "Canvas vs SVG Overview", Chat GPT, 14 Mar 2025, url https://chatgpt.com/share/67d40b51-469c-800a-b3b6-4a2a0239b139 [20250314].
 [^viridi_2025]: Sparisoma Viridi, "js for fun 1", notes, 9 Mar 2025, url https://dudung.github.io/notes/25c22/ [20250313].